heefjones/nfl_fantasy/readme.md

   - Advanced passing, rushing, and receiving metrics

 # Modeling
-3 separate models were trained: QB, RB, WR/TE.
-Each positional subset model was trained on the 2006–2022 data, using the 2023 data as a holdout test set to predict 2024 fantasy PPG.
+3 position-specific XGBoost models (QB, RB, WR/TE) were trained on the 2006–2022 data, using the 2023 data as a holdout test set to predict 2024 fantasy PPG.

 - **Model:** XGBoost
 - **Input:** Last season + 3-year & career summary stats + trend slope + momentum